Liza Makowski Hayes

 Liza Makowski Hayes is an American nutritional biochemist.
-As a professor at the University of Tennessee, her research focuses on how metabolic stress and inflammation alters the progression of diseases, specifically obesity and cancer.
+As a professor at the University of Tennessee Health Science Center, her research focuses on how metabolic stress and inflammation alters the progression of diseases, specifically obesity and cancer.

 Early life and education

 Makowski Hayes was born and raised in Florida before leaving to earn her Bachelor of Science degree in biology from Boston College.
 Upon graduation, she moved to California and worked for Geron Corporation, where she focused on stem cells and cancer research.
 During her second year with the company, Makowski Hayes returned home to assist with her ill mother before enrolling at Harvard Medical School and Harvard T.H.
 Chan School of Public Health.
 Following receiving her medical degree, Makowski Hayes served a post-doctoral fellowship at Duke University's Sarah W. Stedman Center for Nutrition and Metabolism.